Anthony Browne, 1st Viscount Montagu: Biography

 Anthony Browne was the eldest of the six sons of Sir Anthony Browne by his first wife, Alice Gage (d.
 31 March 1540/1), the daughter of Sir John Gage of Firle, Sussex.

 Browne was elected a member of parliament for Guildford in 1545, and named standard-bearer jointly with his father in 1546.
 Before 16 February 1547 he was appointed as an equerry in the royal stables.
 He was among the forty Knights of the Bath created at the coronation of King Edward VI on 20 February 1547.

-According to Elzinga, Browne's conservative views, and particularly his support for Henry VIII's daughter, Princess Mary, antagonized the Edwardian regime, but he was nonetheless re-elected for Guildford in 1547, and at his father's death on 28 April 1548 was allowed to purchase his wardship for £333 6s 8d, although he was replaced as standard-bearer, as being too young for the position.
+According to Elzinga, Browne's conservative views, and particularly his support for Henry VIII's daughter, Princess Mary, antagonised the Edwardian regime, but he was nonetheless re-elected for Guildford in 1547, and at his father's death on 28 April 1548 was allowed to purchase his wardship for £333 6s 8d, although he was replaced as standard-bearer, as being too young for the position.
 He inherited from his father an estate worth at least £1,177 12s 2d per annum.
 On reaching the age of majority he was restored to the position of standard-bearer, and had licence to enter on his lands on 4 May 1550.

 He was Sheriff of Surrey and Sussex from 1552 to 1553, and returned as MP for Petersfield, Hampshire, in March 1553, although nothing further is known of his role in the House of Commons.
 He appears to have taken no active part in the succession crisis which followed the death of Edward VI, despite receiving a letter from the Privy Council on 8 July 1553 and a letter from Lady Jane Grey herself two days later.

 After Queen Mary's accession to the throne in July 1553 Browne was appointed to several positions in the royal household.
 From October 1553 he was Keeper of Guildford Park.
 In April 1554 he was appointed Master of the Horse to Queen Mary's consort, Philip II of Spain, for which he was granted an annuity of £200.
 From June 1554 he was steward and keeper of the chase at Hampton Court Palace.
 However, in early September 1554 King Philip replaced the English appointees in his household with Spaniards, and Browne lost his position as Philip's Master of Horse.
-Browne also continued to hold civic offices.
-In April 1554 he was elected Knight of the Shire for Surrey, and in the same year was a Justice of the Peace for Surrey and Sussex.
+There was much indignation at Court at Philip's graceless behaviour.
+However Browne continued to hold civic offices.
+In April 1554 he was elected knight of the shire for Surrey, and in the same year was a justice of the peace for Surrey and Sussex.